Lindisfarne Gospels 2022

 Newcastle City Library exhibition and regional outreach programme in libraries and schools

 17 September to 3 December 2022

-The exhibition will explore the changing way people have shared stories since the creation of the Lindisfarne Gospels in the eighth century to the modern day, using artefacts from the Newcastle Libraries Heritage collection and special loans from the British Library.
-An outreach programme throughout local schools and libraries in the North East will complement the exhibition, creating a new work which will feature in the exhibition in City Library.
+The exhibition will explore the changing way people have shared stories since the creation of the Lindisfarne Gospels in the eighth century to the modern day, using artefacts from the Newcastle Libraries Heritage collection and special loans from the British Library and Seven Stories.
+An outreach programme throughout libraries in the North East will complement the exhibition, creating a new work which will feature in the exhibition in City Library.